Amels has released a video capturing Volpini 2 on her inaugural cruise of Capri after being delivered last month.

 First introduced at the 2015 Monaco Yacht Show, the Amels Limited Editions 188 is the eighth design in this highly successful collection, which has spawned more than 20 hulls over 52 metres since the first Limited Editions 171 Deniki hit the water in 2007.

 The 188 features a 10.6 metre beam that allows for a spacious interior totalling 970GT.
 Accommodation is for 12 guests split between six cabins, including an owner’s cabin measuring 80 square metres, a VIP cabin on the bridge deck, two doubles and two twins.
-What’s more, the crew quarters allows for a staff of up to 13 people.
+The crew quarters allows for a staff of up to 13 people.

-During the reveal of the new Amels 188, Heywood said, "She's a design that I am very proud of" and noted clever design features such as flying buttress used as an architectural feature in the centre of boat which conceal electronic cables and save space.
+During the yacht's launch in April, Heywood said, "She's a design that I am very proud of" and noted clever design features such as flying buttress used as an architectural feature in the centre of boat which conceal electronic cables and save space.

 While Volpini 2 carries forward the familiar look of the Limited Editions lineup, Heywood pointed out tweaks such as moving the hand rails and guard rails outward aft, which makes decks look grander, and adding windows in the aft door, which "makes a big difference when cruising as it gives more light [to the interior]".